 Come up with a realistic data example where a data scientist would prefer an inner join to a left join, and an example where a data scientist would prefer a left join to an inner join.

-In this section on Joins, the
+In the section on Joins, the

 nyttable doesn’t have any duplicate names.
 But a name could feasibly belong to multiple categories—for instance,